unlim-it/docs.bosonprotocol.io/src/docs/introduction.md

 that our community is welcoming, awesome, and that you (yes, you) have a say in its future and governance.

-All of our repositories are open for issues and pull requests.
+All of our repositories will be opened for issues and pull requests.
+Right now, we're putting the last touches on the main contracts repository, as well as two reference apps which will showcase how to use Boson Protocol.
+We're excited to share these with you!
+Watch this space.

 Further, we're working on having regular community calls to talk about our roadmaps and future work.
 We also maintain a developer community on [Gitter](https://gitter.im/BosonProtocol/community).
 You can find out more about how to contribute, including our process for pull request approvals and our [Code of Conduct](/code-of-conduct/).